ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 {{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_4.png" alt="" position="center" style="border-radius: 8px;" >}}

 Here I faced a bit of a challenge since I couldn't work with this file on linux anymore.
-Based on the strings, it was clear I needed to use Windows.
+Based on the strings, it was clear that I needed to use Windows.

 I also did a lot of googling around what MFT.
 I found this resource [https://aboutdfir.com/toolsandartifacts/windows/mft-explorer-mftecmd/](https://aboutdfir.com/toolsandartifacts/windows/mft-explorer-mftecmd/) that guided me on the using MFTECmd and MFT Explorer.